sblauth/cashocs/README.rst

     - `Logg, Mardal, and Wells, Automated Solution of Differential Equations by the Finite Element Method <https://doi.org/10.1007/978-3-642-23099-8>`_

-However, the `CASHOCS tutorial <https://temp-url.com/>`_ also give many references either to the underlying theory of PDE constrained optimization or to relevant demos and documentation of FEniCS.
+However, the `CASHOCS tutorial <https://temp-url.com/>`_ also gives many references either to the underlying theory of PDE constrained optimization or to relevant demos and documentation of FEniCS.